GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         you probably is looking for answers on why you're feeling stressed out, maybe you're not learning things the way you wanted to.
         Maybe you're not thinking straight, you have this fogginess.
         Or you are just curious.
-Whatever motive you have to be here, I would like to share with you things that worked for me and maybe can work for you too.
+Whatever motive brought you here, I would like to share with you a few things that worked for me and maybe can work for you too.
     </p>
     <p>
         Welcome to PiewediePie's favorite blog about software engineering and today's not